-ASH is a community available to employer groups and to individuals.
+ASH participation is available to employer groups and to individuals.
 The monthly contributions can be different based upon the sharing level selected and whether or not you are joining the community as part of an employer group or as individual.